-New material was being placed in the WMSA and materials was being removed from the WMSA to reduce the instability of a lower WMSA slope known as the Yeager Yard.
 The northeast-facing slopes of the WMSA have well-established vegetation (grasses and same shrubs).
 [See PHOTO #3 and PHOTO #4.]
 Topsoil and organics are stored and covered in the central portion of the WMSA.
 County staff observed deterioration of previously installed jute netting and minimal growth on the hydroseeded stockpile slopes.
 [See PHOTOS #5A and #5B.]
-Although no evidence of erosion was observed, County inspectors suggested that the operator monitor the stockpiles and replace erosion control measures as needed to prevent loss of stockpile material through erosion.
+Although no evidence of erosion was observed, the operator should monitor the stockpiles and replace erosion control measures as needed to prevent loss of stockpile material through erosion.
 The south slope of the WMSA was viewed by County inspectors, and although growth of hydroseeded grasses and shrubs on the south slope of WMSA was minimal, no evidence of erosion was observed.
 The operator should monitor this area and install erosion control BMPs as needed.
 [See PHOTO #6.]
-(The approved Reclamation Plan calls for much of the material stored in the WMSA to be moved and placed as backfill into the main quarry pit.
-Topsoil will be used for plantings.)
+The approved Reclamation Plan calls for much of the material stored in the WMSA to be moved and placed as backfill into the main quarry pit.